Saint-Jean-Pied-de-Port: Camino de Santiago

+In 2024 over 32,000 pilgrims headed from this town in the direction of Santiago de Compostela.
+Out of all people on the French Way who got the certificate of accomplishment about 14% started in Saint-Jean-Pied-de-Port.
+Most pilgrims who started in this town arrive in Santiago in May, June and October.

+91% of people did the pilgrimage on foot and 7% by bike.
+In contrast to Sarria, starting from Saint-Jean-Pied-de-Port is mainly popular among foreigners comprising a wide mix of nationalities: The most pilgrims are US-Americans (16.8%), South Koreans (13.5%) and Italians (9.5%).
+People from Spain rank fourth.

 Main sights

 The cobbled rue de la Citadelle runs down hill and over the river from the fifteenth century Porte St-Jacques to the Porte d'Espagne by the bridge.
 From the bridge, there are views of the old houses with balconies overlooking the Nive.
 Many of the buildings are very old, built of pink and grey schist, and retain distinctive features, including inscriptions over their doors.
 One, a bakery, lists the price of wheat in 1789.

 The 14th-century red schist Gothic church, Notre-Dame-du-Bout-du-Pont, stands by the Porte d'Espagne.
 The original was built by Sancho the Strong of Navarre to commemorate the 1212 Battle of Las Navas de Tolosa where Moorish dominance of Spain was undermined.

 Above the town at the top of the hill is the citadel, remodelled by Vauban in the 17th century.

 Outside the walls is a new town, with the Hôtel de Ville and a pelota fronton.